sherifButt/super-docs/README.md

 ### typedef(import(...))

-better-docs also has one extra plugin for handling typescript'like types imports like (it has to be one-liner):
+super-docs also has one extra plugin for handling typescript'like types imports like (it has to be one-liner):

 ```
 /** @typedef {import('./some-other-file').ExportedType} ExportedType */